- Do-It-Yourself Framing Guide:

 You will need to provide the gallery with a price list and itemized consignment sheet.
 (It is especially helpful to create one using small, thumbnail images of the work along with the title, size, medium and price.)

 - What type of surface will the art be exhibited on?
+Installing on sheetrock is relatively easy, brick or concrete, not so much!

 - Does the gallery require a particular type of hanging hardware?

 - Are their size limitations for the work?
+If the gallery is not on the ground floor, is their a frate elevator?

-- Is Plexiglas required for safety?
+- Is acrylic glazing required for safety?

 - Do you need to provide your own title cards?